 An advance directive for healthcare gives you a voice in your medical treatment even when you are unable to communicate for yourself, and ensures that you have some level of control over your own medical decisions in the case of an accident or emergency, or at the end of life.

 Creating an advance directive involves conversations with your family members or loved ones.
-Gwen Harris, Geriatric Care Manager with the Palliative Care Program at Seniors At Home says, “Sharing your wishes for the end of life is a huge relief and a gift to your family and loved ones.
+Gwen Harris, Geriatric Care Manager with Seniors At Home says, “Sharing your wishes for the end of life is a huge relief and a gift to your family and loved ones.
 They will never have to guess or worry about making a wrong decision.”

 An advance directive empowers your loved ones to confidently make care decisions on your behalf that they know you would make for yourself.